 Singapore has plenty of strict rules, including those concerning bringing in pets to the country.

-Before shipping your pet to Singapore, you need to make sure that:
+Before shipping your pet or buying a pet-friendly condo in Singapore, you need to make sure that:

 - The pet’s breed can be allowed to get shipped.